RheaMimiCarillo/reading-notes/401/class-12.md

 **1. What are a couple of key takeaways from this video?**

-OSI Model describes the standards for communication between computers
+OSI Model describes the standards for communication between computers.

 ## [TCP Handshakes Explained](https://www.youtube.com/watch?v%3DxMtP5ZB3wSk)

 **1. Translate the gist of this video to a non-technical friend.**

+TCP is like when asking for and establishing permission to slide into someone's DMs.

 ## Bookmark and Review